mr9d/yandex-oop-demo/README.md

 The application itself is a classic Todo list.

-You can add items using form above.
-Every item you can remove and duplicate using icons near them.
+You can add items using the form above.
+For every item, you can remove and duplicate them using icons near them.

 ## Used technologies